omicsEye/deepbreaks/README.md

 2. One place to do all analysis and producing high-quality visualizations
 3. Optimized computation
 4. User-friendly software
-5. gives us information about the predictive power of most discriminative positions in a sequencing data
+5. Provides a predictive power of most discriminative positions in a sequencing data
 # DeepBreaks #
 ## deepBreaks approach ##
 ![deepBreaks Workflow overview](img/fig1_overview.png)